natlownes/vagrant-fog-box-storage/README.md

 provider supported by fog) that you don't want to be downloadable publicly that you need to authenticate somehow to get at.

+Note that this doesn't actually add an additional vagrant downloader class, but instead grabs the authenticated url and uses ```Vagrant::Downloaders::HTTP``` to fetch the box.

 Example:

 ```ruby